tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 As always, it is up to you to decide if you would like to work with a more class oriented approach (OOP) or functional programming approach.
 Typically it is encouraged to use whichever paradigm is associated with the language.
 For Javascript, it is typically seen firstly as a functional programming language.
-It has the ability to use classes like Object Oriented Programming (OOP), but the innerworkings of the class implementation are actually done through Javascript prototypes.
+It has the ability to use classes like Object Oriented Programming (OOP), but the inner workings of the class implementation are actually done through Javascript prototypes.
 These prototypes are an internal property of objects used for inheritance, facilitating the functional programming philosophy.